uk1601/text-to-sql-finetuning/README.md

 ## 📝 Conclusion and Future Work

-This project demonstrates the effectiveness of LoRA fine-tuning for adapting large language models to the specialized text-to-SQL task.
-The experiments reveal that higher LoRA rank values generally yield better performance, though the relationship is not strictly linear (as seen with the r=8 results).
+This project demonstrates the potential of LoRA fine-tuning for adapting large language models to the specialized text-to-SQL task, even when working under significant hardware constraints.
+The experiments reveal both promising improvements and clear areas for enhancement.

 ### Key Takeaways

-1. Parameter-efficient fine-tuning can significantly improve specialized task performance without full model retraining
-2. LoRA rank selection critically impacts adaptation performance
-3. Gemma-3-1b-it provides a strong foundation for text-to-SQL generation
-4. Domain-specific formatting and comprehensive context are essential for optimal results
+1. Parameter-efficient fine-tuning with LoRA provides a practical approach for adapting LLMs on consumer hardware
+2. Different LoRA ranks show varied effectiveness across different evaluation metrics
+3. Model performance varies significantly based on query complexity and domain
+4. Hardware constraints significantly impact training stability and outcomes

-### Limitations
+### Hardware Limitations

-- Lack of exact matches suggests room for further optimization
-- Limited test set size may affect generalization assessment
-- Performance variability across model runs requires further investigation
-- Computational constraints limited exploration of larger rank values
+The project faced several key constraints that impacted results:

+- **Limited GPU Access**: Using Apple MPS instead of CUDA-enabled GPUs restricted batch sizes and training speed
+- **Memory Constraints**: Prevented full dataset usage and limited model size options
+- **Storage Limitations**: Affected checkpointing strategy and dataset caching
+- **Training Time**: Extended training periods were not feasible due to resource limitations

 ### Future Directions

-- Explore hybrid approaches combining LoRA with other PEFT techniques
-- Investigate domain-specific pre-training before fine-tuning
-- Implement SQL execution validation as part of the evaluation
-- Test with larger models (Gemma-7b, Gemma-27b) to assess scalability
+With access to more substantial computational resources, several improvements would be possible:

+1. **Full Dataset Training**: Training on the complete dataset rather than subsets
+2. **Distributed Training**: Implementing DDP (Distributed Data Parallel) across multiple GPUs
+3. **Quantization**: Applying 8-bit or 4-bit quantization to enable larger models (Gemma-7b/27b)
+4. **Hyperparameter Optimization**: More extensive search for optimal learning rates, batch sizes, etc.
+5. **Extended Training**: Running for more epochs to achieve better convergence
-- Expand evaluation to include execution accuracy on real databases
+6. **Improved Evaluation**: Using execution accuracy on real databases as an additional metric
-- Implement adversarial testing to improve robustness
+7. **Ensemble Approaches**: Combining multiple fine-tuned models for improved performance

+Despite hardware limitations, this project demonstrates that meaningful improvements in text-to-SQL capabilities can be achieved through careful application of parameter-efficient fine-tuning techniques, even on consumer-grade hardware.

+## 📜 License

+This project is licensed under the MIT License - see the LICENSE file for details.